degirmencidavid/JP-PokeCardTracker/README.md

 Currently the **Poke Name**, **Set No**, **Set Limit**, **JPY Price**, **GBP price** fields have to be filled for a card to be generated.
 JPY Price and GBP Price will be optional and will be used to compare your purchase price with the price on a certain storefront.

 When a PokeCard is created, a small text field will also be filled in the bottom right of the application containing some data.
-This is for debugging.
+This can be used to assist in debugging.

 # Functionality